Adii265/ChatBot/README.md

 print(response)

 ```

-Pipeline Architecture
+### Pipeline Architecture

-1. Text Extraction
+**1. Text Extraction**

+a.
 OCR for Scanned PDFs: Using Tesseract.
+b.
 PDF Parsing: For digital PDFs, using PyMuPDF (Fitz).

-2. Embedding Creation
+**2. Embedding Creation**

 Model: all-MiniLM-L6-v2 from sentence-transformers is used for generating embeddings.

-3. Hybrid Search
+**3. Hybrid Search**

+a.
 Vector Database: FAISS for semantic search.
+b.
 Keyword Search: Based on extracted metadata.

-4. Query Decomposition
+**4. Query Decomposition**

 Breaks down complex queries into smaller sub-queries for granular results.

-5. RAG Pipeline
+**5. RAG Pipeline**

 LLM: Llama2-7B is used for fluent and relevant text generation.

-Models and Libraries
+### Models and Libraries

-Text Extraction:
+**Text Extraction:**

 Tesseract OCR for scanned PDFs.
 PyMuPDF (Fitz) for digital PDFs.

-Embeddings:
+**Embeddings:**

 all-MiniLM-L6-v2 from sentence-transformers.

-Language Model:
+**Language Model:**

 Llama2-7B for fluent text generation and summarization.

-Vector Search:
+**Vector Search:**

 FAISS for high-performance vector search.

-Evaluation
+### Evaluation

-Performance Metrics
+**Performance Metrics**
-Query Relevance: The RAG system returns highly relevant results based on semantic and keyword search.
+1. Query Relevance: The RAG system returns highly relevant results based on semantic and keyword search.
-Latency: Achieved an average latency of 2-3 seconds per query.
+2. Latency: Achieved an average latency of 2-3 seconds per query.
-Scalability: The pipeline handles large datasets up to 1TB with stable performance.
+3. Scalability: The pipeline handles large datasets up to 1TB with stable performance.

-Results
+**Results**

-Accurate text extraction from both scanned and digital PDFs.
+1. Accurate text extraction from both scanned and digital PDFs.
-Scalable RAG pipeline with support for multilingual documents.
+2. Scalable RAG pipeline with support for multilingual documents.
-Effective memory retention for chat-like interactions.
+3. Effective memory retention for chat-like interactions.
-Future Improvements
-Advanced Document Segmentation: Further refine text chunking for complex documents.
-Multilingual Models: Integrate LLMs suited for handling multilingual documents.
-Real-time Performance: Continue to optimize for reduced latency in large-scale deployments.
-Contributing
-Feel free to open issues and submit pull requests for improvements or bug fixes!

-License
-This project is licensed under the MIT License.

 Contact
-For questions or support, reach out at: contact@username.com
+For questions or support, reach out at: aditiagrawal267@gmail.com

-### How to Use:

-1. **Copy and paste** this content into a `README.md` file in the root directory of your GitHub repository.
-2. Modify the repository link and contact information (`username` and `contact@username.com`) with the correct details specific to your project.

-This README provides a comprehensive introduction, installation steps, usage guide, and explanations about the architecture and models used in your RAG pipeline project.